yumi-kitsune/scamscan/README.md

 2. **Console + Saved Messages (DM)**
 3. **Console + post results in chat where scammers were found**

+🛡️ **Immunize mode (NEW)**
+- Automatically blocks recently-active scam accounts from contacting your userbot
+- Pulls the most recent CSV from **@scamtrackingCSV**
+- Only blocks usernames that:
+  - Were checked within the last **24 hours**
+  - Are **not** marked as `DELETED` or `None`
+- Blocks **one account every 30 seconds** to reduce rate-limit risk

 ✅ Always prints clear console output
 ✅ Safe credential handling (stored once in `config.json`)
-✅ Attempts to honor telegram rate limits
+✅ Attempts to honor Telegram rate limits

 ---

 ## NOTICE

-This program makes use of a feature of Telegram called a 'Userbot' where your account is used to perform the scans.
+This program makes use of a feature of Telegram called a **userbot**, where *your own account* is used to perform scans and actions.

-Userbots are not really addressed under Telegrams TOS.
-While we have not had any issues using this program we can't guarentee this wont make Telegram limit your account.
+Userbots are not explicitly addressed under Telegram’s Terms of Service.
+While we have not experienced issues using this tool, **there is no guarantee** Telegram will not rate-limit or restrict your account.

-Running a single chat at a time and outputting to console only is the safest method.
+**Risk guidance:**
+- Scanning a **single chat**
+- Using **console-only output**
+- Avoiding aggressive actions

+…are the safest ways to run this program.

 ---